ThakurPradeepRawat/Apartment-Rent-Prediction-web-app/README.md

-# 🏡 House Rent Prediction Web App
+# 🏡 Apartment Rent Prediction Web App

-A web-based **House Rent Predictor** built using **Streamlit**, which estimates the monthly rent of a property based on input features such as BHK, city, furnishing status, and more.
+A web-based **Apartment Rent Predictor** built using **Streamlit**, which estimates the monthly rent of a property based on input features such as BHK, city, furnishing status, and more.
 The model is powered by a **Random Forest Regressor**, trained on a cleaned dataset of house rentals.

----

-## 🚀 Demo

-> 💡 *This app runs locally via Streamlit.
-Deployment instructions are included below.*

 ---